mwstowe/crowtdiscordbot/README.md

    - Post the AI-generated response without showing a "thinking" message first

 The prompt sent to Gemini can be customized by setting the `GEMINI_PROMPT_WRAPPER` in your `CrowConfig.toml` file.
 The wrapper should include placeholders:

 - `{message}` - The user's message
 - `{bot_name}` - The bot's name
 - `{user}` - The user's display name
 - `{context}` - Recent conversation history (last 5 messages)

 You can also configure which Gemini model to use by setting the `GEMINI_API_ENDPOINT` in your `CrowConfig.toml` file.
-This allows you to switch between different models like gemini-1.0-pro, gemini-1.5-pro, or gemini-1.5-flash.
-   - Apply a realistic typing delay based on response length (0.2 seconds per word, minimum 2s, maximum 5s)
-   - Edit the "thinking" message with the AI-generated response
-2. If `thinking_message` is empty or set to "[none]":
-   - Send the content directly to Google's Gemini API with conversation context
-   - Apply a realistic typing delay based on response length (0.2 seconds per word, minimum 2s, maximum 5s)
-   - Post the AI-generated response without showing a "thinking" message first

-The prompt sent to Gemini can be customized by setting the `GEMINI_PROMPT_WRAPPER` in your `CrowConfig.toml` file.
-The wrapper should include placeholders:
-- `{message}` - The user's message
-- `{bot_name}` - The bot's name
-- `{user}` - The user's display name
-- `{context}` - Recent conversation history (last 5 messages)

-You can also configure which Gemini model to use by setting the `GEMINI_API_ENDPOINT` in your `CrowConfig.toml` file.
-This allows you to switch between different models like gemini-1.0-pro, gemini-1.5-pro, or gemini-1.5-flash.
+This allows you to switch between different models like `gemini-1.0-pro`, `gemini-1.5-pro`, `gemini-1.5-flash` or `gemini-2.0-flash`.

 ## Conversation Context